RWS/Sdl-Community/TermInjector/README.md

 in updating the plugin for newer Studio versions, I've decided to make the code available as open source under the MIT license.

-This was the first project I had done on C#, so the code quality can be uneven.
-However, the plugin has been widely used, so it seems fairly robust.

 The plugin reportedly works in all versions of Studio up to 2017, including 2017.

 The plugin documentation can be accessed here: